Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Type 12 Logging With Timestamp

-This message can be used to send status data along with a provided timestamp.
+This message can be used to send status data with a timestamp.
 Possible use cases:
 1. Store data in the IOX while the GO device is asleep and send all data after waking up
 2. Run the curve logging algorithm in the IOX and send those points to be transmitted to MyGeotab.